jmslbam/Taxonomy-TinyMCE/README.md

 **Contributors**:

-* Kevin Heath of ypraise [ypraise.com](http://ypraise.com/2012/01/wordpress-plugin-categorytinymce/) )
 * Jaime Martinez ( [@jmslbam](http://twitter.com/jmslbam ) / [jaimemartinez.nl](http://www.jaimemartinez.nl/) )

 ## Notes

 - This plugin needs at least WordPress 3.3 to work as it uses the new wp_editor call introduced in WP 3.3.
 - This plugin is a inspired by [CategoryTinyMCE](http://wordpress.org/extend/plugins/categorytinymce/).
-- Kevin please use this code to update your, because I realy don't have a clue yet how the who WordPress repo's work...
-- Or just hook on github and you publish this on WordPress SVN

 ## Installation